-On behalf of the Illinois Department on Aging, I am pleased to present our Fiscal Year 2022 Annual Report.
+It is my pleasure to submit the Fiscal Year 2023 Annual Report for the Illinois Department on Aging (IDoA).
 This report reflects IDoA's mission of administering quality and culturally appropriate programs that promote partnerships and encourage independence, dignity, and quality of life.

-IDoA-in coordination with our statewide network of aging services providers, community organizations, and other stakeholders-is committed to helping older adults live safely, comfortably, and independently in their own homes and communities for as long as possible.
+IDoA-in coordination with our statewide network of aging services providers, community organizations, and other stakeholders-is committed to helping older adults live independent and fulfilling lives.
+Our programs and services support a vision that embraces positive aging, rejects ageist stereotypes, and addresses social isolation as a public health concern.